Skip to content

 Where is The Lodge RSPB reserve?

-The Lodge RSPB reserve is in London, in the United Kingdom — coordinates 52.1162°, -0.2654°.
+The Lodge RSPB reserve is in London, United Kingdom (postcode SG19 2DL), in the parish of Sandy.

 When was The Lodge RSPB reserve built?

-Who runs The Lodge RSPB reserve?
+Who owns The Lodge RSPB reserve?

-The Lodge RSPB reserve is managed by Royal Society for the Protection of Birds.
+The Lodge RSPB reserve is owned by | visitation_num = and operated by Royal Society for the Protection of Birds.